About Sermon of the Year

 The event is open to everyone!
 We welcome entries from people writing their first sermon - to those who are just beginning to preach - to those who may be seasoned preachers and to those who are established ministers.
 We are looking for people with passion, potential and natural gifting in communicating the Word of God.

-The top four finalists will be invited to preach their sermon live in front of an audience and a panel of judges.
+The top four finalists are invited to preach their sermon live in front of an audience and a panel of judges.
 Prizes include generous book vouchers and, for the winner, a year’s free study at a school of theology.